Exclusive: Questlove is working with iHeartRadio to expand his podcast empire

 As for how he finds time to make music with The Roots, make the rounds as a DJ, serve as both the musical director and as part of the house band on The Tonight Show, appear at our Innovation Festival, write books, be a food visionary, make a podcast, produce albums (like the Hamilton cast recording), and probably a bunch of other things I’m forgetting—and then willingly adding more to his workload—well, Questlove doesn’t seem to mind the staggering amount of work.

 “I’m all about chasing passions,” he writes.
-“Lucky for me I managed to find out a cool way to make a living, doing things I would otherwise do as a hobby and lifestyle.”
+“Lucky for me, I managed to find out a cool way to make a living, doing things I would otherwise do as a hobby and lifestyle.”

 Listen for new episodes of Questlove Supreme in November.